 As overused and commercialized and cliched as this term has become in recent years, you’re a princess, my friend.
 I don’t care what connotations that word might have within pop culture, because that’s not what I’m saying.
 I’m saying that you’re made in God’s image, and that you’re a role model for those around you.
 I’m saying that you have incredible potential to be a light in whatever situation you’re placed in.
 I’m saying that you can live in God’s freedom and be as eccentric of a person as you want.
 I’m saying that your words have power to uplift others.
 I’m saying that you are a fearfully and wonderfully made leader and light in this dark world.

 So, be radically different from the world around you.
 Be a rebel.
 Be eccentric.
 Be weird.
 Yeah, the world can be pretty hostile towards princesses, but why should that faze us?
 You’re not alone–you may not know many princesses right now, but I promise you, we’re out here.
-Rebellions are built on hope, my dudes, and we just so happen to have a lot of hope.

-I salute you, princess–shine on.
+I salute you, Princess–shine on.